-The Centre has engaged with its stakeholders to develop a set of National Research Priorities for Natural Hazards.
+The Centre has engaged with its stakeholders to develop a set of national Research Priorities.
 These priorities have been informed by:

-- → Relevant Royal Commissions, inquiries and reports - → The National Disaster Risk Reduction Framework - → Agency, jurisdiction, industry and other relevant stakeholder consultation
+- Relevant royal commissions, inquiries and reports - The National Disaster Risk Reduction Framework - Agency, jurisdiction, industry and other relevant stakeholder consultation

-The first version of the Research Priorities will be published by the Centre in the first half of 2022.
-These research priorities will guide the annual development of the Centre's Biennial Research Plan, including the Centre's areas of focus within each version of the research plan.
+The first version of the Research Priorities was published by the Centre in May 2022.
+These Research Priorities will guide the annual development of the Centre's Biennial Research Plan, including the Centre's areas of focus within each version of the research plan.